 The AMD64 architecture supports the use of internal and external caches.
 The size, organization, coherency mechanism, and replacement algorithm for each cache is implementation dependent.
 Generally, the existence of the caches is transparent to both application and system software.
 In some cases, however, software can use cache-structure information to optimize memory accesses or manage memory coherency.
 Such software can use the extended-feature functions of the CPUID instruction to gather information on the caching subsystem supported by the processor.
-For more information on using CPUID in this manner, see the CPUID Specification, order# 25481.
+For more information, see Section 3.3, "Processor Feature Identification," on page 63.